-Use API (American Petroleum Institute) performance Class SJ engine oil or better.
+Use API (American Petroleum Institute) performance Class SJ, SH or SG engine oil, which may be in combination with performance Class CH-4, CG-4 or CF-4 (for example: SJ/CH-4).
 Also look for the SAE (Society of Automotive Engineers) viscosity grade.
-Referring to Table 1-1, choose the viscosity grade appropriate for the ambient temperatures expected until the next scheduled oil change.
+Referring to Table 1, choose the viscosity grade appropriate for the ambient temperatures expected until the next scheduled oil change.